-Taking the test is simple, and involves collecting samples with 2 swabs one from the vagina and one for the rectum.
+Taking the test is simple, and involves collecting samples with 2 swabs one from the vagina and one from the rectum.
 Clear detailed instructions are provided in the kit.

 How does the test work?

-Strepelle is the most accurate Group B Streptococcus test currently on the market designed specifically to detect Group B Strep carriage.
+Strepelle uses the most accurate test currently on the market designed specifically to detect Group B Strep carriage.
 It is a home to laboratory test, which means that you are getting access to the accuracy and reliability of a professional test from the convenience of your own home.

 Once you have purchased Strepelle you can sit back and relax.
 Your Strepelle test will arrive in the post.
 The test is quick and easy to conduct and all you need to do is collect two swab samples.
 Everything is included in the kit and simple step-by-step instructions will guide you through the process.
 The Freepost envelope will allow you to post the samples back to our laboratory.